MicrosoftDocs/win32/desktop-src/FunDisc/using-the-function-discovery-browser.md

 ---
-Description: 'Displays function instances on a local machine using a graphical user interface.' ms.assetid: '19ddafc6-3f3e-4ce6-a6a9-24ea3a53cf0e'
+Description: Displays function instances on a local machine using a graphical user interface. ms.assetid: 19ddafc6-3f3e-4ce6-a6a9-24ea3a53cf0e
-title: 'Using the Function Discovery Browser (fdbrowser.exe)'
+title: Using the Function Discovery Browser (fdbrowser.exe) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Function Discovery Browser (fdbrowser.exe)